flux-framework/flux-core/doc/man3/flux_kvs_namespace_create.rst

 :func:`flux_kvs_namespace_create` creates a KVS namespace.
 Within a namespace, users can get/put KVS values completely independent of other KVS namespaces.
-An owner of the namespace other than the instance owner can be chosen by setting *owner*.
-Otherwise, *owner* can be set to FLUX_USERID_UNKNOWN.
+An owner of the namespace other than the instance owner can be chosen by setting :var:`owner`.
+Otherwise, :var:`owner` can be set to FLUX_USERID_UNKNOWN.

-:func:`flux_kvs_namespace_create_with` is identical to :func:`flux_kvs_namespace_create` but will initialize the namespace to the specified *rootref*.
+:func:`flux_kvs_namespace_create_with` is identical to :func:`flux_kvs_namespace_create` but will initialize the namespace to the specified :var:`rootref`.
 This may be useful in several circumstances, such as initializing a namespace to an earlier checkpoint.

 :func:`flux_kvs_namespace_remove` removes a KVS namespace.